 “The administration of papaya leaf juice was found to be beneficial in increasing the platelet and white blood cell count in the case of dengue reported.
 This fact is well established by various experimental studies and clinical trials cited earlier.
 Hence it can be concluded that papaya leaf juice would definitely prove beneficial to mankind at large owing to the cost-effectiveness and easy availability of the papaya plant.”

-It has been proven that Vitamin C also promotes the development of white blood cells called lymphocytes and phagocytes, which assist the body fight infection.
-Therefore, citrus fruits like oranges, berries, grapefruits, etc are said to be effective in the treatment of dengue fever due to their Vitamin C content.
+Vitamin C has been proven to promote the development of white blood cells called lymphocytes and phagocytes, which assist the body fight infection.
+Therefore, citrus fruits like oranges, berries, grapefruits, etc., are said to be effective in the treatment of dengue fever due to their Vitamin C content.

-Lastly, according to a study, early fluid resuscitation and frequent monitoring are the primary life-saving interventions in dengue.
-The majority of dengue patients tend to need hospitalization by the third day of fever in order to receive the necessary amounts of fluid.
+Lastly, a study shows early fluid resuscitation and frequent monitoring are the primary life-saving interventions in dengue.
+Most dengue patients need hospitalization by the third day of fever to receive the necessary amounts of fluid.

-If this critical period is missed, the disease process has a significant probability of developing into a severe form which can lead to death.
-Click here to book an appointment with the Best Doctors for Dengue in Pakistan today via Marham.
+If this critical period is missed, the disease process has a significant probability of developing into a severe form, which can lead to death.
+Click here to book an appointment with the Best Doctors for Dengue today via Marham.